Year 10

 Focus: To consider and explore the different routes available to pupils once they leave school.

-Brief outline of activities: This is a classroom based workshop where pupils will consider the importance of their decision making and career planning, and how it affects the rest of their life.
+Brief outline of activities: During weekly pastoral curriculum sessions, led by form tutors, pupils will consider the importance of their decision making and career planning, and how it affects the rest of their life.

 Learning Objectives: